-I spent three summers working for a major cruise company, Holland America Line, and have helped countless people have an amazing Alaskan experience through that work.
-I learned how to decipher brochures, read between the marketing speak, and help people choose the most unforgettable excursion that fits their travel preferences.
+See, I spent three summers working for a major cruise company, Holland America Line.
+I learned how to decipher brochures, read between the marketing speak, and help people choose the most unforgettable Alaska cruise excursion that fit their travel preferences and budget.

-For many people, picking excursions is one of the hardest parts of a cruise.
+For many people, picking Alaska cruise excursions is one of the hardest parts of a cruise.
 To get you started, here are some of my top tips.
 If you need extra help choosing between specific excursions, you can comment below, or on the posts I’ve written for each port of call in Alaska (Icy Strait Point, Juneau, Ketchikan, Sitka, Skagway, Seattle, and Vancouver).

 Picking Excursions Tip #1: Get Up in the Air